Help — Langley Online Banking

 Yes, most special characters can be used.
 There are 4 characters that cannot be used, they are: |(Vertical Bar) \ (Back Slash) @ (At Sign) , (Comma)

-11.Can I email Langley Federal with questions about my accounts?
+11.Can I email Langley with questions about my accounts?

-Even better, you can use the Secure Messaging feature inside L@ngley Link to send questions and get answers confidentially.
+Even better, you can use the Secure Messaging feature inside Langley Online Banking to send questions and get answers confidentially.

 12.Can I view my checks online?

 Yes, you can view checks online that have cleared your account.
-Checks are viewable for approximately 90 days after they have cleared your account This service is free to members.
-Simply sign-on to L@ngley Link to view images of the checks you've written.
+Checks are viewable for approximately 90 days after they have cleared your account.
+This service is free to members.
+Simply login to Langley Online Banking to view images of the checks you've written.
 Most check images are immediate, however, there are some exceptions:

-- Langley checks deposited at LFCU will take 2-3 weeks for the images to become available.
+- Langley checks deposited at Langley will take 2-3 weeks for the images to become available.

 - If the merchant converts their checks into an ACH (Automated Clearing House) debits, those check images are not retrievable, since they are no longer checks.